Why Are We Going Crazy Looking for Unconditional Happiness

 Unconditional happiness. image of rich person

-As such, the lack of that something, which we can call completion, normality, or simply unconditional happiness, comes from a place of scarcity.
+As such, the lack of something we can call completion, normality, or simply unconditional happiness comes from scarcity.
 Even wealthy people can forever chase more money, fancier experiences, and even more luxurious lifestyles for the sake of happiness.
 However, although these people are unlikely to complain about their lives right now, they will do so if suddenly all that luxury is taken away from them.
-In different words, rich people are often as unhappy and incomplete as the rest of the world.
+In other words, rich people are often as unhappy and incomplete as the rest of the world.
 They just hide their insecurities better underneath all that money.
-Yet, money is just a means to an end, which is happiness, which is why a truly happy person will require a minimal amount of money to sustain themselves, as they are already happy.
+Yet, money is just a means to an end, which is happiness.
+That is why a truly happy person will require a minimal amount of money to sustain themselves, as they are already happy.

 As such, when I say that we don’t have enough, I mean that either: